garaujodev/garaujodev.github.io/_posts/en/2025-10-28-code-reviews-why-you-should-avoid-request-changes.md

 ### **For Everything Else: Start a Conversation**

 If your feedback is about code design, naming, or readability, explain *why* it matters.
 Reference documentation, articles, or past discussions that give your opinion context.
 A simple “I’d prefer it this way” doesn’t teach anyone anything.

-When feedback feels like an exchange instead of a rejection, it builds trust — and trust leads to better code.
+When feedback feels like an exchange instead of a rejection, it builds trust, and trust leads to better code.

 ### **Standardize What’s Subjective**